-Water resources fall into two basic categories: surface water (primarily sourced from rivers) and groundwater (principally from aquifers or other underground sources).
-TWUL derives approximately 75 per cent. and 25 per cent. from surface and groundwater sources, respectively.
+Water resources fall into two basic categories: surface water (primarily sourced from rivers) and groundwater (principally from aquifers).
+TWUL derives approximately 77 per cent. and 23 per cent. from surface and groundwater sources, respectively.
 Abstractions from these sources are made pursuant to abstraction licences issued by the EA as described further in Chapter 6 "Regulation of the Water and Wastewater Industry in England and Wales".

 Abstracted water is treated at water treatment works prior to distribution to customers through water mains and service pipes.
-TWUL operates approximately 100 water treatment works of which the five largest account for approximately 80 per cent. of the total water put into supply by TWUL in the Water Region.
+TWUL operates approximately 100 water treatment works of which the five largest account for approximately 69 per cent. of the total water put into supply by TWUL in the Water Region.
 Water from groundwater sources can be of such a quality that only disinfection treatment is necessary.
 In some cases, water abstracted from rivers may be directly presented to the water treatment works which can increase its vulnerability to contamination and cause fluctuations in quality.
 In such cases, the water is monitored to ensure that any corrective action necessary can be taken as and when required.
 However, at the majority of sites, raw water is stored in bankside storage reservoirs before being directed to the treatment works.
 More information on TWUL's water quality standards is contained in the section below entitled "Drinking Water Quality".

-TWUL distributes treated water through approximately 31,000 kilometres of trunk and distribution mains, an estimated 90 per cent. of which are made of ferrous metal, and operates a total of approximately 235 service reservoirs.
+TWUL distributes treated water through approximately 31,000 kilometres of trunk and distribution mains, an estimated 90 per cent. of which are made of ferrous metal, and operates a total of approximately 380 reservoirs (on the basis of the DWI's method of counting reservoirs, which counts individual cells of reservoirs as separate reservoirs).
 TWUL also has approximately 210 treated water pumping stations.
 In 1994, TWUL opened an underground tunnel, 83 kilometres long and 2.5 metres in diameter, which acts as a "ring of water" enabling water to flow around London via an integrated network (the "Ring Main").
 The Ring Main has a capacity of 1.3 billion litres and provides water to customers in London via three connected treatment works.
 TWUL has commenced a £115 million extension programme to the Ring Main which will principally connect the water treatment works at Coppermills in north-east London to the main London system.